Srishti-1602/Project-Vriddhi/README.md

 # Project-Vriddhi

 Really excited to share my first UI/UX based project.
-A very basic and simple design.
+A very basic and simple design, designed on figma and tried to develop the same using HTML, CSS and JavaScript.

 ### How we started this project